 The distance between Sapa and the Chinese border at Hekou isn;t really the question, more how long will it take from Sapa to the China border.
 The answer depends – but it will usually take you around an hour (60 minutes) to get from Sapa to Lao Cai to the Chinese border.

 Hekou Border Crossing Map

 The Vietnam China border map above is from Google (with my additions) and IS confusing.
 This is mainly because both Google’s border line is in the wrong place on the map AND the rivers look as though they run into the streets.
 It looks like, for instance, that Binhe Lu in Hekou is in the river.
 It’s not.
 This Hekou – Lao Cai Vietnam map is to show where we were dropped off.
-This Vietnam China map is still relevant and hasn’t changed in 2020.
+This Vietnam China map is still relevant and hasn’t changed.

 Lao Cai to Hekou Border Crossing

 Vietnam & China Border opening times

 China is one hour ahead of Vietnam.
 Vietnamese immigration is open at 0700 (that’s 0800 Chinese time).
 Then you need to walk across a bridge into Chinese immigration.
 Chinese immigration is open from 8am until 11pm (Chinese time).
 That’s 7am until 10pm Vietnamese time, because of the time zone differences.

 Vietnamese Immigration at Lao Cai

 The entrance to Vietnamese immigration is through the exit, because, you are exiting Vietnam.
 It’s a simply process, you stand in a line and get your passport stamped.

 Vietnamese Immigration at Lao Cai, Vietnam – what to expect

 There were four folks in front of us, all looked like regular visitors, we were the only western tourist.
 We were through in less than 5 minutes.
 That included standing by the sensor that checks your body temperature!
 We were apparently normal apparently and passed through without problems.
 Most of the folks crossing here at the Lao Cai China border are locals, not tourists.